 This will result in students being ready to submit the applications at the beginning of the senior year.
 Senior year is already a busy time, with classes starting, football season, yearbook pictures, and more!
 Students have can get ahead of the college admissions game by preparing early and usually much more relaxed and confident.

 Brand College Consulting helps students with college essays through packages or hourly.
-Students can also prepare ahead of time by attending one of our Summer College Prep Camps.
 During this one week camp, students are guided through the essays and application for the Apply Texas colleges, but the online assistance can be used for other college essays as well.

 Please use the Contact Form to inquire about more information.